-Interestingly on both test days there were a reasonably higher than normal number of satellites available in the sky (more info in the results spreadsheet linked to above and more general info on GPS DilutionOfPrecision (DOP) here).
+Interestingly on both test days there were a reasonably higher than normal number of satellites available in the sky (Details about GPS DilutionOfPrecision (DOP) here).

 Yet in more normal use there is not so much that sets the COROS apart as we see here…

 With repeated laps it can be useful to see the variability of one device at the same point on the earth.
 On this particular day, below, the COROS was ‘not great’.